dotnet/AspNetCore.Docs/aspnetcore/security/authentication/mfa.md

 ### MFA FIDO2 or Passwordless

 FIDO2 is the most secure way of doing Multi-factor authentication and is the only MFA flow which protects against phishing attacks.
-At present ASP.NET Core does not support FIDO2 support.
+At present ASP.NET Core does not support FIDO2 directly.
 FIDO2 can be used for MFA or passwordless flows.

 Azure Active Directory provides support for FIDO2 and passwordless flows.